-Lesson Titles & Objectives Lesson Summaries, Videos, Worksheets & Other Materials Getting Started Students will: Identify and follow class guidelines for appropriate behavior.
-6-12+ Identify appropriate people (support) with whom students can discuss sexual topics.
-6-12+ Pre-test: Optional (Sent home for review with family, if student completes pre-test.)
-Powerpoint Slides &amp; Worksheets Content Summary: Students review the general topics for the unit and why the topics may be difficult to talk about.
-"Group Agreement" is made for how students will act respectfully and appropriately during lessons.
-Parent, foster parent, caregiver, doctor, and nurse, are identified as adults to talk about their sexual health.
-Terms: group agreement, rules for talking, private, embarrassment, support Lesson 1: Understanding Sexual Development Students will: Identify physical and emotional changes during puberty.
+Lesson 1: Understanding Sexual Development Students will: Identify physical and emotional changes during puberty.
 6-12+ Identify sexual health concerns.
-6-12+ Powerpoint Slides & Worksheets Content Summary: Students learn that it is normal for humans to develop at different rates and that female bodies begin puberty before male.
+6-12+ Powerpoint Slides &amp; Worksheets Content Summary: Students learn that it is normal for humans to develop at different rates and that female bodies begin puberty before male.
 The physical development during puberty for female and male bodies is introduced.
 Emotional changes during puberty are identified, as well as concerns about sexual health.
 Family Homework Connection (Optional): Students take home the Lesson Wrap-Up worksheet to review the lesson content with family, if this worksheet is used.

-Lesson 2: Reproductive Structure

-- Identify appropriate names for male and female reproductive structure.
-6-12+ - Terms: menstruation, genitals, puberty, breast, pelvis - Powerpoint Slides & Worksheets Content Summary: Students learn about the reproductive structure of the male and female bodies.
+Lesson 2: Reproductive Structure Students will: Terms: menstruation, genitals, puberty, breast, pelvis Powerpoint Slides &amp; Worksheets Content Summary: Students learn about the reproductive structure of the Identify appropriate names for male and female reproductive structure.
+6-12+ male and female bodies.
 Correct names for the reproductive structures are used.
 Erection and ejaculation are defined.
-Menstruation and the menstrual cycle are introduced and explained. - Puberty the Wonder Years 5th Grade Worksheets & Powerpoint Lesson 4: Male Reproductive System, Female reproductive System, and Ovulation & Menstruation - Review the structures and functions of the male and female reproductive systems.
-6-12+ - Describe the changes that indicate an individual is physically capable of reproduction.
-6-12+ - Describe the developmental milestones of a developing fetus.
-6-12+ - Recommend lifestyle choices that will favorably affect a developing fetus.
-6-12+

-Puberty the Wonder Years 6th Grade PowerPoint Lesson 2: Fetal

-Development

-Video: "Puberty for Boys: Amazing Changes Inside and Out" Video: "Puberty for Girls: Amazing Changes Inside and Out"

-Video: "Reproduction and Development"

-Family Homework Connection (Optional): Students take home the Lesson Wrap-Up worksheet to review the lesson content with family, if this worksheet is used.

-Terms: penis, scrotum, testicle, urethra, vas deferens, labia, urethral opening, vaginal opening, uterus, cervix, fallopian tubes, ovaries, anus, bladder, semen, foreskin, ovulation, menstruation, reproduction, fetus
+Menstruation and the menstrual cycle are introduced and explained. • Puberty the Wonder Years 5th Grade Worksheets (Lesson 4): Male Reproductive System Review, Female Reproductive System Review, and the Menstrual Cycle • Puberty the Wonder Years 6th Grade PowerPoint Lesson 2: How My Body Works • Video: "Puberty for Boys: Amazing Changes Inside and Out" • Video: "Puberty for Girls: Amazing Changes Inside and Out" Video: "Reproduction and Development" • Family Homework Connection (Optional): Students take home the Lesson Wrap-Up worksheet to review the lesson content with family, if this worksheet is used. • Terms: penis, scrotum, testicle, urethra, vas deferens, labia, urethral opening, vaginal opening, uterus, cervix, fallopian tubes, ovaries, anus, bladder, semen, foreskin, ovulation, menstruation, reproduction, fetus

-Lesson 3: Personal Hygiene

-- Identify how to maintain personal hygiene.
-6-12+ - Identify products to use for personal hygiene.
-6-12+ - Identify Steps in Universal Precautions.
-6-12+ - Describe management for menstruation.
-6-12+ - Describe management for nocturnal emissions.
-6-12+ how to care for their personal hygiene including bathing, skin care, deodorant, clean clothes, washing hair, brushing teeth, and razors.
+Lesson 3: Personal Hygiene Students will: Identify how to maintain personal hygiene.
+6-12+ Identify products to use for personal hygiene.
+6-12+ Identify Steps in Universal Precautions.
+6-12+ Describe management for menstruation.
+6-12+ Describe management for nocturnal emissions.
+6-12+ • Powerpoint Slides & Worksheets Content Summary: Students learn about how to care for their personal hygiene including bathing, skin care, deodorant, clean clothes, washing hair, brushing teeth, and razors.
 They learn personal hygiene during menstruation for female bodies.
 Both pads and tampons are shown.
 They learn personal hygiene associated with nocturnal emissions (wet dreams) for male bodies.
 Universal Precautions are taught as a way to avoid spreading germs.
 Students learn that germs are transmitted by touching each other's bodies, coughing and sneezing on someone, sharing drinking cups, eating utensils, straws, lipstick, etc., sharing another person's blood or bodily fluids, and having sexual contact.
+Family Homework Connection (Optional): Students take home the Lesson Wrap-Up worksheet to review the lesson content with family, if this worksheet is used.
+Terms: transmission, menstruation, nocturnal emission, masturbation, ejaculation, ovulation, acne, personal hygiene Lesson 4: Public and Private Behaviors Students will: Identify behaviors that are Public.
+6-12+ Identify behaviors that are Private.
+6-12+ Identify appropriate behaviors with strangers, acquaintances, family, and friends.
+6-12+ behavior are using the bathroom, bathing, doctor's examination, and sexual contact.
+Students are guided to identify appropriate/safe behaviors with different categories of people; i.e. "Using the bathroom is a behavior that I do along."
+"Hugs and kisses are to be shared with close friends and family, but not with strangers or acquaintances."
+"Close sexual contact should only happen between people in a long-tern relationship like marriage, and should include talking about birth control and protection from STIs."
+Family Homework Connection (Optional): Students take home the Lesson Wrap-Up worksheet to review the lesson content with family, if this worksheet is used. • Terms: public, private